 Back in our hometown, there were 110 children from 2 to 10 years old and less than 5 of these children were not white.
 The majority of the children in this school have white families and I guess (I take myself as a base) most friends (if not all) are white too.
+So let’s see what we should do for preventing our children from having prejudices?

 There are many reasons for this to happen (the fact that we were in a white town/school).
 Basically, it’s a historical, sociological, geographical issue too long for me to explore now.
 What I want to talk about here is the simple fact that many kids (like mine) simply are not exposed to different races and this could lead to forming some prejudice.